 Whether you’re an experienced host or new to the scene, you might be unsure about setting up an Airbnb cleaning fee for your listing.
 Cleaning fees help hosts get their rentals cleaned and ready before guests arrive for their stay.
 It also protects the host from absorbing the cost of cleaning up after guests depart.

-Although it’s commonplace to see the fee on accommodation listings, there are some things to consider to avoid scaring off potential guests.
-If you find that you’re on the fence of setting up extra service fees, this article will cover the ins and outs of knowing what to charge and how it will affect your listing.
+Although it’s common to see the fee on listings, there are some things to consider to avoid scaring off potential guests.
+This article will cover the ins and outs of knowing what to charge and how it will affect your listing.

-In the simplest of terms, an Airbnb cleaning fee is there to ensure that the place is sparkling for your next guests.
-While there is no policy currently in place, potential guests will expect your listing to cover basic cleaning chores.
+Airbnb cleaning fees help hosts account for the expenses required to clean and prepare their rentals for their next guests.
+While there is no policy in place, guests will expect your rental to cover basic cleaning chores for them.

 All-in-all, the service fee will generally cover the following:

 The Airbnb cleaning service cost is set by the host.
 For hosts who do their own cleaning, the average cleaning fee on Airbnb is around $65 per booking.
 For larger properties or hosts who hire cleaning help, this cost will increase to approximately $105.

 Deciding on an Airbnb cleaning fee boils down to what works best for your listing and what will keep your guests happy.
-Having too high of a service fee can deter potential guests from booking a number of nights and affect your Airbnb host reviews.
-It’s essential that you achieve the perfect balance between reasonable pricing while striving for a well-maintained home-stay experience.
+Having too high of a service fee can deter potential guests from booking with you and affect your Airbnb host reviews.
+You must strike a balance between reasonable pricing while striving for a well-maintained rental.

 Before finalizing your extra expenses, take into consideration the following points: